 “Matcha is rich in catechins, a class of plant compounds in tea that act as natural antioxidants.
 Antioxidants help stabilize harmful free radicals, which are compounds that can damage cells and cause chronic disease.”

 As stated above, the matcha tea leaves are mixed into hot water, rather than steeped through a bag or tea infuser.
 The beverage ends up with all the nutrients found in the tea leaf; making it denser in the catechins and antioxidants.
-Increasing your antioxidant intake may help you stave off chronic illnesses and prevent cell damage.
+Increasing your antioxidant intake helps you stave off chronic illnesses and prevent cell damage.

 While coffee can give you the jitters, matcha tea is known for promoting a calm-alert mind, thanks to the amino acid, L-Theanine.
 This amino acid facilitates your body’s ability to absorb the tea’s caffeine at a slower pace.
 Your body and mind can utilize the caffeine over a longer period without the surge one gets from too much coffee consumption.
 The Japanese have known this for centuries and have used matcha tea in pre-meditation ceremonies.